pavankumarcn66/Data-Insights-Agent/README.md

 ```

 #### **5. Upload Your Data**
-📂 Upload an Excel file through the interface and start exploring your data with the conversational AI assistant.
+📂 Upload an Excel or CSV file through the interface and start exploring your data with the conversational AI assistant.